Annemarie Bolduc

 The Maple Syrup Can

-The maple leaf is the symbol of Canada and the sweet syrup coming from the trees is a source of Canadian pride.
+The maple leaf is the symbol of Canada, and the sweet syrup coming from the trees is a source of Canadian pride.
 Produced all over the eastern North American woodland regions, especially in Québec, maple syrup is the country's most important native food ingredient.
 Indigenous peoples were the first to cultivate the sugar sap of maple trees and taught the process to the early settlers.
-When the snow begins to melt in spring, the water is absorbed into the maple trees and warmer days push the water back down, which makes it easy to tap.
-Then begins the "season of the sugars", normally from mid-March to the end of April.
-Spring thaw and weather conditions are critical to the length of the sugar season.
-There are now more challenges adapting to warmer changes as the more a summer is hotter in temperature, the more tree growth is enhanced, the sweetness rate is higher and the harvest comes earlier.
+When the snow begins to melt in spring, the water is absorbed into the maple trees, and warmer days push the water back down, which makes it possible to tap.
+Then the "season of the sugars" begins and lasts for a short period only, normally from mid-March to the end of April.
+Spring thaw and weather conditions are critical to the length of the sugar season and there are now more challenges adapting to warmer changes.
 The sap, also called maple water, as it is a transparent liquid, is collected from the tree by drilling a hole in the trunk that will leak into the traditional buckets or modern tubing.
-It is then carried to the “sugar house” to be boiled in a large evaporator to process the water as a concentrated sweet syrup.
+It is then carried (traditionally with horses) to the “cabane à sucre” (often translated as sugar shack, camp or house) to be boiled in a large evaporator to process the water as a concentrated sweet syrup.
 The syrup is then filtered and bottled or canned.
+More about maple syrup making and organic practices here.

-Sugar shack camps in Québec • Photos by Gaétan Bolduc (first 2) and Valérie Goulet
+Sugar shack camp in Québec • Photos by Gaétan Bolduc (first 2) and Valérie Goulet

-This is an interesting fact that caught the attention of my “designer’s mind”.
-The famous iconic illustrated syrup can is a Québec classic packaging and is the preferred format by locals.
-The original design dates back to 1951 when canning became a new method and the artist’s name, who won the contest held all over the province, remains a mystery.
-There are a few versions now and all represent a traditional sugar camp winter scene.
-The maple producer’s info is simply added on a sticker on the back of the can.
-Glass bottles in the shape of a maple leaf along with plastic or metal containers (looking like oil tins) are more popular in tourist shops.
+I want to tell you this interesting fact about the famous iconic illustrated syrup can.
+It is a Québec classic standard packaging and is the preferred format by locals.
+The original design dates back to 1951 when canning became a new method, and the artist’s name, who won the contest held all over the province, remains a mystery.
+There are a few versions now, and all represent a traditional sugar camp winter scene.
+The maple producer’s info is added on a sticker on the back of the can.
+The glass bottles shaped like maple leaves and plastic or metal containers (looking like oil tins) are more prevalent in tourist shops.
 Packaging depends on industry standards and cost, but the syrup can be preserved for up to 3 years in cans of metal or glass jars and only two years in plastic.
-Once opened, the product can be kept for up to 6 months in the refrigerator.
-Canadian maple syrup can be purchased in most Australian supermarkets.
-There are a few brands that I prefer and can recommend so far with the ones I’ve tasted, which are the ones that come in a glass bottle with a handle.
-But each time I make the trip to Québec, I never miss bringing back a few cans purchased in the region I was born, all packed safely in my suitcases as those are like precious gold to me, especially now living overseas!
+Once opened, the product can be kept in the refrigerator for up to 6 months... if it lasts that long.

 Maple products at Jean-Talon market, Montréal • Photos © Bottle and Brush Studio 2019

-Making maple taffy on snow in Australia • Photography © Bottle and Brush Studio 2020-21
+Favourite amber maple syrup • Photography © Bottle and Brush Studio 2020

 Follow @bottleandbrushstudio for updates on the book project and more photography!